gdnmobilelab/pushkin/README.md

 ## What does it do?

-Pushpin listens to SNS topics, receiving push notifications as they are sent to iOS and Android devices.
+Pushkin listens to SNS topics, receiving push notifications as they are sent to iOS and Android devices.
 It then multiplies that message by the number of web clients subscribed, batches them up (currently into batches of 200) and fires Lambda instances for each batch, allowing us to send numerous notifications